Seven Natural Home Remedies to Treat Athlete's Foot

 - Finally, clean and protect the area with talcum powder to prevent any residual moisture.

 Baths with tea bags have a calming effect against symptoms such as itching and irritation caused by athlete’s foot.
-If you want to try it out, follow the instructions we share below.
+It’s said that they also may help against fungi, but there’s no scientific evidence for this.

 - 2 cups of water (500 ml)